 Directions From the Maggs & Allen office on Northumbria Drive, turn left onto Howard Road.
 Continue onto Park Grove and take a slight right onto Hill View.
 Turn right onto The Crescent and then take a left onto Hill Burn.
 Number 2 will be on the right.

-Maggs & Allen use all reasonable endeavors to supply accurate property information in line with the Consumer Protection from Unfair Trading Regulations 2008.
+Maggs & Allen use all reasonable endeavours to supply accurate property information in line with the Consumer Protection from Unfair Trading Regulations 2008.
 These property details do not constitute any part of the offer or contract and all measurements are approximate.
-It should not be assumed that this property has all the necessary Planning, Building Regulation or other consents.
+It should not be assumed that this property has all the necessary Planning, Building Regulations or other consents.
 Any services, appliances and heating system(s) listed have not been checked or tested.
-Please note that in some instances the photographs may have been taken
+Please note that in some instances the photographs may have been taken using a wide angled lens and please be advised that any site plans used within our particulars are for illustrative purposes only and may not be to scale.
+Any distance from schools are for guidance only and you should make your own enquiries with the local authority.